 What makes a good system owner, you ask?
 Here are three characteristics that I find critical to success:

-A system owner will be successful if they commit to knowing their organization’s promotional review process inside and out.
+A system owner will be successful if they commit to knowing their organization’s promotional or medical information review process inside and out.
 They are the experts when it comes to their SOPs, the review process, the review team’s roles and responsibilities, and the systems in use to support the process.
 This expertise is particularly useful when someone new joins the team and needs to be trained on the process and system–something a system owner can easily do in-house.
-In addition, it’s essential for system owners to understand that even with a promotional review system in place, technology does not solve every problem.
+In addition, it’s essential for system owners to understand that even with a review system in place, technology does not solve every problem.
 If reviewers aren’t approving pieces by the due date, or if specific team members are providing feedback beyond the purview of their expertise, a system owner knows how to problem-solve and collaborate with the team to get the process back on track.

 #2: Oriented and interested in promotional review process goals

-When it comes to the promotional review process, setting goals is important.
+When it comes to the promotional or medical information review process, setting goals is important.
 It’s essential for system owners to set, monitor, and share progress on goals so the entire review team understands progress.
 System owners are particularly successful if they are interested in metrics and performance and find enjoyment in digging into data to uncover trends related to performance, or if there are any challenges that need to be addressed.
 The more the System Owner knows about the process, the better suited they are to make recommendations and changes.

 #3: Open-minded and comfortable with process changes